 We will evaluate each 500-700 word proposal on its immediate policy relevance, its fit with the goals of the grant program, and its likelihood of having an impact—either directly, through engagement with policymakers, or indirectly, through high-profile publication or mention in the lay press or medical literature.
 We are particularly interested in proposals that take advantage of a timely policy window, a need or opportunity for public visibility, or where research and expertise can be applied to an ongoing decison process.

-Each proposal should discuss the policy issue, point to an opportunity to have an impact on policy, and explain the nature and format of the proposed end-product.
+Each proposal should discuss the policy issue, point to an opportunity to have an impact on policy (policy window), intended audience (policy target), and explain the nature and format of the proposed end-product.
 Each proposal should connect the policy issue to one of LDI’s four themes: insurance reform, health care delivery, healthy behaviors, or vulnerable populations.

 All projects must be completed within three months of the award, and payment of the grant will be made upon submission of the agreed product(s).
 If there are necessary expenses, such as for travel or data, they can be covered as they are incurred.